Skip to main content

 3. And don’t forget the “transfer” option, either

 With a transfer strategy, the objective is to shift the risk to a third-party.
 While the common method of doing this is to purchase insurance, outsourcing a subset of your project’s scope to a subcontractor who assumes full risk of quality or schedule issues is also an option.
+In such cases, knowing how to manage subcontractors is important to making sure that project outcomes are maintained.

 One of the key benefits of risk transfer strategy is that it can completely eliminate specific risks which is an ideal outcome in those cases where risk severity is extreme.